ibexa/documentation-user/docs/getting_started/discover_ui.md

 - **My content** - a list of Content items created by the user currently logged in.

 - **Common content** - a list of Content items created by all the organization that the user belongs to.

-![Dashboard](img/dashboard.png "Dashboard")

 You can select any of these items and view them in detail or start [editing them](create_edit_content_items.md) from this point.
 You can also [reschedule or cancel planned publications](../content_management/schedule_publishing.md#reschedule_or_cancel_publications) using the dashboard.

+![Dashboard](img/dashboard.png "Dashboard")

-You can always return to the **Dashboard** screen by clicking the logo in the upper left corner.
+From any page you can always return to the **Dashboard** screen by clicking the logo in the upper left corner.

 ![Dashboard icon](img/dashboard_icon.png)